sundaxi/linuxTraining/Linux_Booting.md

 Kernel will initiate the Interrupt and Memory.

+- Interrupt stores on IDTR table
+- Memory was descripted by GDTR(Global Descriptor Table)

 After this, Kernel will be normally loaded with start_kernel() and dmesg starts to work at this moment.

+Then kernel starts the INIT process

+#### INIT process

+The first process of operation system.

 - SystemV Period (RHEL5). /etc/inittab
 - Upstart (RHEL6). /etc/init/